 Before you trade in your Mac, you should disable iCloud and other features on it to prevent issues during inspection when you send in your device.
 Also, you may want to back up your data and clear the hard drive of any files you no longer want.
 We’ll show you how to get your Mac ready in just a few easy steps:

 When trading in your laptop, it is important to identify the model with the correct processor type.
-For laptops running Windows OS, you can refer to the System Properties via the Control Panel or pressing the Windows key.
+For laptops running Windows OS, you can refer to the System Properties via the Control Panel or by pressing the Windows key.
 There are also software programs available such as CPU-Z that you can run to identify your processor type.
 For Linux users, you can check the /proc file system to retrieve CPU info.

 The details for your laptop's processor type is accessible via the System Properties panel in Windows.
 You can access System Properties in Windows in 2 ways.Method 1: